mportesdev/handpick/README.rst

 The ``pick`` function
 =====================

-The ``pick`` generator function is the core of the package.
+The ``pick`` generator function is the main component of the package.
 It performs the recursive traversal of a (presumably nested) data structure and applies the picking criteria provided in the form of a predicate function (see below for various examples).
+Picked objects are yielded lazily by a generator-iterator.

 Simple predicate functions
 --------------------------

+The predicate function is passed to ``pick`` as the second positional argument.
 In simple cases, lambda functions can be used as predicates.
+For example:

 .. code-block:: python